 Warnings And Precautions

 - Serious or fatal respiratory depression can occur even at recommended doses in patients using Lazanda.
 Respiratory depression is more likely to occur in patients with underlying respiratory disorders and elderly or debilitated patients, in opioid non-tolerant patients, or when opioids are given in conjunction with other drugs that depress respiration.

-- Patients must not be converted to Lazanda from other fentanyl products because it is not equivalent to other fentanyl products on a mcg per mcg basis, and such substitution could result in a fatal overdose; do not substitute Lazanda for another fentanyl product when being dispensed.
+- Patients must NOT be converted to Lazanda from other fentanyl products because it is NOT equivalent to other fentanyl products on a mcg per mcg basis, and such substitution could result in a fatal overdose; DO NOT substitute Lazanda for another fentanyl product when being dispensed.
 Lazanda could be fatal to individuals for whom it is not prescribed and for those who are not opioid tolerant.

-- Patients and their caregivers must be instructed that Lazanda contains medicine in an amount that could be fatal to a child and thus must keep both used and unused bottles in their child-resistant container and out of the reach of children at all times and all residual fentanyl must be emptied before disposal.
+- Patients and their caregivers must be instructed that Lazanda contains medicine in an amount that could be fatal to a child and thus must keep both used and unused bottles in their child-resistant container and out of the reach of children at all times and all residual fentanyl must be emptied into pouch before disposal.

 - Patients on concomitant CNS depressants must be monitored for a change in opioid effects and adjust the dose of Lazanda.